SFDO-Tooling/CumulusCI/docs/robot_tutorial.md

 To import a file with one or more page objects you need to supply the path to the page object file as an argument when importing `PageObjects`.
-The easiest way is to use Robot\'s continuation characters `...` on a separate line.
+The easiest way is to use Robot's continuation characters `...` on a separate line.

 Modify the import statements at the top of `MyObject.robot` to look like